FloydATC/rlox/README.md

         2.2.2.
 Constant declarations

+            const_decl → "const" IDENTIFIER ( "=" expression )? ";" ;

             Named constants are special variables that can not be changed after they have been declared.
+            Notice that while you can technically have a const without an expression, this would probably be pointless because you can't assign anything to it later.
+            If you don't specify an expression, the constant will be defined as 'null'.

             const taxes = true;
             taxes = false; // <-- Compile error